-Why Conduct Sales Audits?
+Why Conduct a Sales Pipeline Audit?

-Some see the sales audit as a starting point for their sales improvement journey, others see it as a health check, giving them confidence that they’re on the right pathway.
+Some see the sales pipeline audit as a starting point for their sales improvement journey, others see it as a health check, giving them confidence that they’re on the right pathway.

 The truth is – sometimes you just don’t know what you don’t know!